PrismJS/prism-themes/README.md

 </html>
 ```

-## Adding a New Theme
+## Adding new themes

-To add your own theme, copy it into the `themes` directory and add your themes to the list of available themes in the readme.
+To add your own theme/s, copy it/them into the `themes` directory and add your theme/s to the list of available themes in this readme.
-The links for your themes have to be `themes/prism-<your theme>.css` for the theme itself and `screenshots/prism-<your theme>.png` for the screenshot.
+The filenames for your themes have to be `themes/prism-<your-theme>.css` for the theme itself and `screenshots/prism-<your-theme>.png` for the screenshot.

 The screenshot will be created for you by running the following command: